-Join the Deschutes Land Trust and Eva Eagle for a hike along the Summit Loop Trail at Smith Rock State Park.
-This gorgeous loop follows the Burma Road up to a ridge overlooking famed peaks like Monkey Face.
-On the descent, the Summit Loop connector trail crosses a private property protected by the Land Trust before joining the Park's river trail.
-Take in scenic views and fall colors while hiking this fun and challenging 7 mile loop.
+Join the Deschutes Land Trust and Nancy Chaffee for a hike along the Summit Loop Trail at Smith Rock State Park.
+This gorgeous loop follows the Burma Road up to a ridge overlooking famed crags like Monkey Face.
+On the descent, the Summit Loop trail crosses a private property protected by the Land Trust before joining the Park's river trail.
+Enjoy the spring wildflowers and take in the sweeping views of the Cascade crest.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route

-Hike Rating: This is challenging 7-mile hike along the Summit Loop Trail at Smith Rock State Park.
+Hike Rating: This is a challenging, 7-mile hike along the Summit Loop Trail at Smith Rock State Park.

 Route: This hike follows the Burma Road to a ridge and continues along the Summit Loop Trail.

 Elevation gain/loss: This hike is challenging with nearly 950' of elevation gain/loss.